Post By: Safer / 3 min read

-In addition to our Matching Service, which contains millions of hashes of known child sexual abuse material (CSAM), Safer also provides self-managed hash lists that each customer can utilize to build internal hashlists (and even opt to share these lists with the Safer community).
-When you join Safer, we create a group of self-managed hashlists called SaferList.
+In addition to our matching service, which contains millions of hashes of verified child sexual abuse material (CSAM), Safer also provides self-managed hash lists that each customer can utilize to build internal hash lists (and even opt to share these lists with the Safer community).
+When you join Safer, we create a group of self-managed hash lists called SaferList.

 Right from the start, your queries are set to match against these lists.
 All you have to do is add hashes to your lists.
 (Pro tip: If you’re using the Review Tool, it’s a simple button click to add hashes to SaferList.)

-Each customer will have access to self-managed hashlists to address three types of content:
+Each customer will have access to self-managed hash lists to address these content types:

-- CSAM - Hashes of content your team has verified as CSAM.
+• CSAM - Hashes of content your team has verified as novel CSAM.

-- Sexually exploitative (SE) content - Hashes of content that may not meet the legal definition of CSAM but is nonetheless sexually exploitative of children.
+• Sexually exploitative (SE) content - Content that may not meet the legal definition of CSAM but is nonetheless sexually exploitative of children.

 There are unique benefits to using each of these lists.
 Additionally, every Safer customer can choose to share their list with the Safer community (either openly or anonymously).